toluogbaro/OpenGL-Platformer/README.md

 # Comp703-Submission

-Recreating Doodle Jump in 3D with nothing but Visual Studio and my hopes and dreams
+Recreating Doodle Jump in 3D with nothing but Visual Studio and my blood, sweat and tears.
+Mostly tears

 My name is Tolu Ogbaro and I'm a masters student on the Msc Programming Course